PhilipDaniels/rmule/README.md

 [ ] Fix the exit code in parse_args

-[ ] Say how many servers from each address
 [ ] Signal handling
 [ ] Connect to server
 [ ] Run a search